gio-scap/stupid_library/docs/pages/External_Lib.md

 *example with nlohmann lib*

-1. initialize the repository to be a git repo
+1. initialize the project repository to be a git repo
 2.  add the submodule
     ``` bash
     git submodule add https://github.com/nlohmann/json external/json
     ```
 this create a .gitmodules where is list the submodule added
 3. create a cmake folder to store cmake module which are custom cmake function
 4. create a AddGitSubmodule.cmake to manage the submodule with cmake
-5. run the function in the cmakelist.txt
+5. run the function in the main cmakelist.txt
 6. now we can link that library to a target

 when cloning the repo we have to add the submodules: